rvion/CushyStudio/docs/CLA.md

 ### 🚨 1: Cushy is TEMPORARILLY AGPL only.
 2: CushyStudio is a tool so you can use any assets you make with it in any way without any problem.

--   Due to the face CushyStudio is a tool, AGPL is not that restrictive.
+-   Due to the fact CushyStudio is a tool, AGPL is not that restrictive.
 I'm not forcing you to open source your project just because you used CushyStudio to make some assets. the tool is free to use, your assets are yours.

 -   I picked AGPL because I don't want to work for some other cloud company to suddenly start offering Cushy actions in the cloud and make money of me while I still can't provide as I want for my family.
 I want to be able to make some money with CushyStudio in a community friendly way.